openfaas/docs/docs/edge/overview.md

 * [Improve container security with gVisor](/edge/gvisor)
 * [Troubleshooting an installation](/edge/troubleshooting)

+## Build Functions From Source

+* [Function Builder API for OpenFaaS Edge](/edge/builder) - build functions as non-root, from source code using a variety of templates

 ## OpenFaaS Edge guides

 * [Services](/edge/services) - stateful containers defined in `docker-compose.yaml`